-Family members who claim U.S. citizenship or national status will be required to provide additional documentation Family members who claim U.S. citizenship or national status will not be required to provide additional documentation unless the PHA receives-information indicating that an individual's declaration may not be accurate.
+Family members who claim U.S. citizenship or national status will be required to provide additional documentation unless COC receives information indicating that an individual's declaration may not be accurate.
+Family members who claim U.S. citizenship or national status will not be required to provide additional documentation unless the PHA receives information indicating that an individual's declaration may not be accurate.
+Formatted: Highlight